Patrick Young Alexander: Taking off

 1905 was a year of public generosity.
 Chard in Somerset had been the location of some remarkable aviation experiments by John Stringfellow in 1848: he constructed a model aeroplane that is claimed to have achieved the first ever power flight.
 Some of the relics of these experiments were eventually bought for the Washington Museum.
-Patrick Alexander obtained and had restored at his expense, Stringfellow's earlier models and presented them to the Victoria and Albert Museum in London.
+Alexander obtained and had restored at his expense, Stringfellow's earlier models and presented them to the Victoria and Albert Museum in London.
 Also, Patrick offered his telescope – the 8" refractor – to the War Office.
 The offer included the cost of construction of a suitable observatory to house it.
 The offer was accepted and a site was chosen.
-In December 1906 the Aldershot Observatory was officially opened, the opening ceremony was attended by several high-ranking officials and guests from Aldershot civic council, and Patrick Alexander himself.
+In December 1906, the Aldershot Observatory was officially opened, the opening ceremony was attended by several high-ranking officials and guests from Aldershot civic council, and Alexander himself.

-In January 1910, Patrick Alexander issued the conditions of a £1,000 Alexander Award, a prize that he would offer for the development of a lightweight engine suitable for aviation.
+In January 1910, Alexander issued the conditions of a £1,000 Alexander Award, a prize that he would offer for the development of a lightweight engine suitable for aviation.
 The prize was offered through the auspices of the Aerial League of which Alexander was a founding member and the testing would be performed by the National Physical Laboratory.
 (The prize, which was Alexander's own money, was a considerable sum; £1,000 in 1910 is equivalent to £ in .)
 Tests were carried out one year later.
 The Green Engine by Aster Engineering Ltd performed particularly well and, by unanimous agreement, won the prize.

 First World War

-With the outbreak of war, Patrick Alexander was keen to make himself useful.
-He was soon in America again where he aided British propaganda by making statements in the American press.
-He was well known to New York journalists who reported his views at length and naturally Patrick expressed his view on the importance of aviation in the conflict.
-In 1917 he was given a job by the newly formed Air Ministry at the Metrological Office at Falmouth; here he worked until the end of the war.
+With the outbreak of World War I, Alexander came to America where he aided British propaganda by making statements in the American press.
+He was well known to New York journalists who reported his views at length and Alexander expressed his view on the importance of aviation in the conflict.
+In 1917, he was given a job by the newly formed Air Ministry at the Metrological Office at Falmouth; here he worked until the end of the war.

 Teaching

-At the end of the First World War, Patrick Alexander was fifty years old and his inheritance was all but gone.
+At the end of the First World War, Alexander was fifty years old and his inheritance was all but gone.
 Even his prodigious energies had been unable to keep up with the developments in aviation that had taken place during the conflict.

 He spent the rest of his life at the Imperial Service College, Windsor.
 There he taught students the basics of aeronautical principles.